ryannono/BasicStoreApp/server/readme.md

 - `GET /products/:id`: Get a product by ID.
 - `PUT /products/:id`: Update a product by ID.
 - `DELETE /products/:id`: Delete a product by ID.

-### Cart Endpoints

-- `POST /carts`: Create a new cart for a user.
-- `GET /carts/:userId`: Get a user's cart by their user ID.
-- `PUT /carts/:userId`: Update a user's cart by their user ID.
-- `DELETE /carts/:userId`: Delete a user's cart by their user ID.

 ### Order Endpoints